openeuler-mirror/signatrust/docs/how to sign EFI file.md

 3. the digest algorithm was a choice from `sha256(default)`, `sha1` and `MD5(backwards only)`(details below)
 4. in Authenticode, only one `signerInfo structure` is needed in `signerInfos`

-Here's an image to illustrates the signedData.
+Here's an image to illustrate the signedData.

 ![](./images/signedData.png)